Orckestra/orc-shared/docs/components.md

 - `filterPlaceholder`: A message descriptor to be used as the placeholder in the filter input.

 A component that shows a scope bar with slide-out scope selector.
 Uses Redux view state to control scope selector panel visibility, scope filtering, and the scope tree state.

+## Segments

+- `pages`: An object containing objects, indexed by partial routes (i.e. `'/list'` rather than `'/MyScope/users/list'`), and containing a `title` and a `component`.
+- `root`: The root path under which the segments should be rendered.

+Renders a list of pages as a left sidebar page selector and right-side remainder showing the page.

 ## Sidepanel